 Troubleshooting Writing Workshop: Three Common Questions

-I have recently created a resource to help teachers who would like to start doing writing workshop with their classes–or for teachers who’d like a little more structure and guidance with the workshops that they have already conducted in class.
+I have recently created a comprehensive resource to help teachers who would like to start doing writing workshop with their classes–or for teachers who’d like a little more structure and guidance with the workshops that they have already conducted in class.
 It includes 30 pages of handouts, how-to’s, and tips including 11 common writing workshop problems and solutions.
-You can check it out here.

 One of the greatest things about creating resources for other teachers is that I can help them to learn from my (many many) mistakes in the classroom.
 From rowdy classes to apathetic students to pitiful attempts at revision–I have gone through the same issues that many teachers likely will, and through trial and error and a lot of research, I have come up with some solutions for those problems.

-Here are three common problems that teachers who are doing writing workshop might have and my suggestions for how to fix them.
+Here are three common writing workshop problems and my suggestions for how to fix them.

 Make sure to spend plenty of time on the prewriting—between reading mentor texts, brainstorming topics as a class, and having students work on freewrites, this step might take as much as a week.
 The more time that you spend on the prewriting, though, the easier it will be to get students writing.
 I also can’t overemphasize the importance of the second freewrite.
 When students have an extra topic, one that they can just throw away, they feel a lot more free with their writing.